frankie3388/quote-game-app/README.md

 This is a quote game application.
 The home page displays a random quote upon loading.
 You can search for a quote by a famous person on the homepage.
 On the Game Page of the application, a random quote is displayed with a missing word.
 You are to enter in the missing word.
 You can also, generate a new quote by clicking on the "Generate new quote" button.
+This is still a work in progress.
+Haven't finished the styling of the application.
+The purpose of building this application was to familiarise myself with React concepts.

 ## Deployed site Link